artie-l/pump-probe-experiment-control/README.md

 We will start with the LIA:

 * Verify if the LIA model is **SR830**;
-  - If not, procceed to the https://github.com/artie-l/pump-probe-experiment-control/tree/master/gui and follow the instructions there.
+  - If not, procceed to the https://github.com/artie-l/pump-probe-experiment-control/tree/master/gui and follow the instructions.
 * Verify if it is connected to the computer;
 * Turn ON the LIA;
 * Check that you can send and recieve the information via simple RS232 terminal (Thermite, for example https://www.compuphase.com/software_termite.htm#).